andreasmang/claire/doc/README-INSTALL.md

 ./bin/claire -synthetic 0
 ```

-The enviroment variable needs to be sourced every time you log out of your computer or start a new bash.
-As an alternative, you can add the content of `env_source.sh` to your `.bashrc` or `bash_profile`.
+The enviroment variables need to be sourced every time you log out of your computer or start a new bash (`source env_source.sh`).
+As an alternative, you can add the content of `env_source.sh` (for example) to your `.bashrc` or `.bash_profile`.

 ### Step by Step  <a name="stepbystep"></a>

+Next, we go over the steps outlined above step by step.
+Again, more details are provided [below](#verboseinstall).

 #### Step 1) Installing Dependencies

-To install the dependencies go to the top level directory of CLAIRE in your command window and execute the following commands within your command window:
+To install the dependencies (the PETSc and NIFTI libraries) go to the top level directory of CLAIRE in your command window and execute the following commands within your command window:

 ```bash
 cd deps